ruffle-rs/ruffle/CONTRIBUTING.md

 ### Implement missing Flash functionality

-Ruffle is a young project, and there is still much Flash functionality that is unimplemented.
-Check for the ["unimplemented"](https://github.com/ruffle-rs/ruffle/issues?q=is%3Aissue+is%3Aopen+label%3Aunimplemented) in issues.
+There is still much Flash functionality that is unimplemented.
+Check for the ["unimplemented"](https://github.com/ruffle-rs/ruffle/issues?q=is%3Aissue+is%3Aopen+label%3Aunimplemented) label in issues.

 ## Debugging ActionScript Content